Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-It would be very interesting to classify all irreducible weak Leibniz bimodules up to isomorphism.
-We hope to come back to this problem at a later time.
-Contrary to $\UL(\lf)$, which is only an augmented unital associative algebra, but similar to $\U(\lf_\lie)$, $\UL_\weak(\lf)$ is a cocommutive Hopf algebra:
+{where $x:=\ell_e$, $y:=r_e$, $u:=\ell_f$, $v:=r_f$, i.e., all variables commute except for $y$ and $v$.} \end{remark} It would be very interesting to classify all irreducible weak Leibniz bimodules up to isomorphism.
+We hope to come back to this problem at a~later time.

-\begin{thm} Let $\lf$ be a Leibniz algebra over a field $\fbb$.
-Then $\UL_\weak(\lf)$ is a cocommutative Hopf algebra with comultiplication
+Contrary to $\UL(\lf)$, which is only an augmented unital associative algebra, but similar to $\U(\lf_{\lie})$, $\UL_{\weak}(\lf)$ is a~cocommutive Hopf algebra: \begin{theorem} Let $\lf$ be a~Leibniz algebra over a~field $\fbb$.
+Then $\UL_{\weak}(\lf)$ is a~cocommutative Hopf algebra with comultiplication

 defined by

 and